tarynpratt/tarynpivots.com/content/post/2020/syncing-logins-between-availablity-group-replicas.md

 ## Copying Logins with a T-SQL Script

-Before you jump the gun and start criticizing my method, know that I’m aware there are other ways to do this, including using <a href="https://dbatools.io/keeping-availability-group-logins-in-sync-automatically/" target="_blank">dbatools</a>, but this method has been around since the early days of Stack Overflow and the Stack Exchange network (with some <a href="https://www.tarynpivots.com/post/system-view-gotcha-with-sql-server-2019/" target="_blank">modifications</a>) and it works for our needs for now.
+Before you jump the gun and start criticizing my method, know that I’m aware there are other ways to do this, including using [dbatools](https://dbatools.io/keeping-availability-group-logins-in-sync-automatically/), but this method has been around since the early days of Stack Overflow and the Stack Exchange network (with some [modifications](https://www.tarynpivots.com/post/system-view-gotcha-with-sql-server-2019/)) and it works for our needs for now.

 We don’t create new databases very often, but on [Stack Overflow for Teams](https://stackoverflow.com/teams) we use schemas to keep customers separated from each other - i.e. every team has a login and user to allow it to query their data.
 While we pre-provision a set number of schemas, tables, and other database objects for teams, we want the logins to sync on a frequent basis to avoid login failures on the secondaries.
 We have a job in place which syncs the logins via a SQL Server Agent job every 10 minutes for Stack Overflow for Teams.
 (We have a similar job for the public Q&A sites that runs nightly.)